 Habitats of European interest

 It is based on data collected under the reporting obligations of Article 17 of the EU Habitats Directive (92/43/EEC).
 This reporting obligation contributes to the further development of EU and international biodiversity policy by providing a reliable measure of the status and trends in nature at both species and habitat levels.

 Policy context and targets

-The indicator covers habitats which are considered to be of European interest (listed in Annex I of the Habitats Directive).
+This indicator covers habitats that are considered to be of European interest (listed in Annex I of the Habitats Directive).
 This set comprises 'habitats which are in danger of disappearance in their natural range or have a small natural range following their regression or by reason of their intrinsically restricted area or present outstanding examples of typical characteristics of one or more of the biogeographical regions' (Article 1 of the Habitats Directive).

 Related policy documents

 in the Communication: Our life insurance, our natural capital: an EU biodiversity strategy to 2020 (COM(2011) 244) the European Commission has adopted a new strategy to halt the loss of biodiversity and ecosystem services in the EU by 2020.
 There are six main targets, and 20 actions to help Europe reach its goal.
 The six targets cover: - Full implementation of EU nature legislation to protect biodiversity - Better protection for ecosystems, and more use of green infrastructure - More sustainable agriculture and forestry - Better management of fish stocks - Tighter controls on invasive alien species - A bigger EU contribution to averting global biodiversity loss